Six SharePoint best practices

 • The news is displayed prominently to support internal communications, with an alert at the top for immediate operational or urgent messages.

-• The My Apps area provides a personalised launch pad to key apps and tools, to help employees complete their day-to-day work.
+• The My Apps area provides a personalised launch pad to key apps and tools, to help employees complete their day-to-day work and drive productivity.

-• Personalised tasks are highlighted in the dashboard section to help employees get things done.
+• Tasks are highlighted in the dashboard section to help employees get things done, in this case leveraging the Viva Connection dashboard feature.

-• A “My news” area presents personalised news relevant to the individual, which is important for intranet adoption and value in highly diverse workforces.
+• A “My news” area presents personalised news relevant to the individual, which is important for intranet adoption and valuable in highly diverse workforces.

 • Collaboration, discussion and dialogue is supported by the “Engage” panel which highlights activity within Viva Engage groups.

-Intranets are often a key channel in supporting knowledge management and can act as an effective knowledge base for corporate or organisational knowledge, as well as encouraging knowledge sharing.
+Intranets have proved to be adept at housing valuable reference information, the “one source of truth”.
+This means intranets are often a key channel in supporting knowledge management and can act as an effective knowledge base for corporate or organisational knowledge.
 Typically, this kind of approach might be adopted by a professional services, consulting or engineering firm.
-A knowledge base intranet homepage encourages findability through search and also uses personalisation to drive a valuable and relevant experience for users.
+A knowledge collection intranet homepage encourages findability through search but also in encouraging links to resources.

 In this example:

-• A prominent search box allows and encourages users to search for documents and through knowledge collections, with the ability to filter items on areas such as project type and country, using metadata based on the company’s taxonomy.
+• A prominent search box allows and encourages users to search for documents and through knowledge collections, with the potential ability to filter items on areas such as project type and country, using metadata based on the company’s taxonomy.
+There’s a link to a more advanced search for convenience.

-• A significant proportion of the homepage is dedicated to personalised access to knowledge, including favourite documents, documents owned by the user and also bookmarked collections of resources.
+• A significant proportion of the homepage is dedicated to personalised access to knowledge, including collections of knowledge, previous searches, personalised recommendations of knowledge (potentially based on role, preferences and previous searches), as well as curated sets of resources.

 In this example: